 The videoconferencing systems at JCU are set up with the ability to deliver two concurrent video streams, one of the presenter and one of the presentation while receiving one stream (far end view).

 The presenter camera stream is provided by a camera pointed at the presenter.
 The quality of this video stream is dependent upon the camera hardware, videoconference codec compression techniques and available bandwidth, delivering a video quality of the presenter, ranging from good to excellent.

-Network improvements in 2011 and the progressive replacement of out-dated codecs (commenced 2012) now effectively support videoconferencing rates of up to 4Mbits/sec in all the videoconference enabled JCU meeting rooms.
+Ongoing network improvements and the progressive replacement of out-dated codecs now effectively support videoconferencing rates of up to 6Mbits/sec in all the videoconference enabled JCU meeting rooms.
 Connecting two Cisco C-series endpoints equipped with high definition cameras, results in a picture quality of 1080p@30fps in other words, true high definition.